pmjones/adr/IMPLEMENTATION.md

 ADR is a *user interface* pattern.
 Anything that has to do with reading the HTTP request goes in the _Action_; anything that has to do with building the HTTP Response goes in the _Responder_.
 Everything else, then, must go in the _Domain_.

-One easy heuristic to remember is this: "If it touches storage, it goes in the _Domain_." ("Storage" includes any external resource: database, cache, filesystem, network, etc.)
+One easy heuristic to remember is this: "If it touches storage, it goes in the _Domain_." ("Storage" includes any infrastructure or external resource: database, cache, filesystem, network, etc.)

 Now, what if the storage interaction is to retrieve only presentation values; for example, translations for template text, that require no business logic at all?
 It may be reasonable for the _Responder_ to retrieve such values itself.